Holiday with your Dog in Devon

 - The humans pick up dog poo with a bag and put it in a bin.
 Now why on earth would they want to do that?

-- I’m not allowed in the SSSI part – can’t think why – all those deer, foxes, pheasants, snipe etc are just dying to be chased – and what does it matter if I scrub up a few orchids while sniffing out a vole?
+- We’re not allowed in the SSSI part of Wheatland Farm – can’t think why – all those deer, foxes, pheasants, snipe etc are just begging for a jump scare – and what does it matter if I scrub up a few orchids while sniffing out a vole?

 - I can’t go in the ponds either because the moorhens nest all summer – but personally I don’t like getting wet.